department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/relationship.md

 ### Caregiver Form 10-10CG

-{% include component-example.html alt="An example of a single address form." file="/images/patterns/ask-users-for/addresses/single-address.png" caption="Example of a form collecting a single address." width="50%" %}
+{% include component-example.html alt="An example of asking the relationship to the Veteran in a drop down." file="/images/patterns/ask-users-for/relationship/relationship-caregiver.png" caption="Example of asking the relationship to the Veteran in a drop down." width="50%" %}

 ### Burial benefits Form 21P-530

-{% include component-example.html alt="An example of a mailing address form." file="/images/patterns/ask-users-for/addresses/mailing-address.png" caption="Example of a form collecting a mailing address." width="50%" %}
+{% include component-example.html alt="An example of asking the relationship to the Veteran with radio buttons." file="/images/patterns/ask-users-for/relationship/relationship-burial.png" caption="Example of asking the relationship to the Veteran with radio buttons." width="50%" %}

 ## How to design and build